 What do I do with all the Turkey leftovers?
 I’m glad you asked!
 Here are a few ideas for you:

 Of course, if it’s Thanksgiving you don’t want to forget the gluten free sides, like these green beans with garlic and almonds or these easy to make gluten free stuffing cups.
 Other no fail sides include these Roasted Radishes from Cooking LSL or this Blanched Broccoli from Food Doodles.
 For a different spin on potatoes, try these Twice Baked Potatoes from My Gluten-Free Kitchen or these Vegan Mashed Potatoes from Vegetarian Mama!
 Need bread to serve?
 Try these Gluten Free Honey Cornbread Muffins from Flippin Delicious.
+Wanting to have Green Beans but aren’t sure how to cook them?
+Evolving Table has you covered with her post, How to Boil Green Beans!

 Happy Gluten Free Eating!